 The first thing that comes to mind when talking about the culinary scene in Japan is seafood, sushi in particular.
 That, or a hearty bowl of authentic ramen, with slurpable noodles swimming in umami (often meat or fish-based) broth.
-However, Japan is also home to shojin ryori, the 100% vegan food of Buddhist monks.
+However, Japan is also home to shojin ryori, the vegetarian food of Buddhist monks.
 It’s a simple cuisine served without any fish, meat, or animal byproducts, though shojin-style cuisine is not commonly found on the average restaurant menu.
 While Japan is famous for washoku, a cuisine which uses seaweed, legumes, and lots of vegetables, it is still quite difficult to find vegan restaurants in Tokyo (let alone Japan) because most dishes include dashi, fish stock, despite being dairy or meat-free.

 Thankfully, with the upcoming 2020 Olympics in Tokyo, the culinary scene in Japan has been expanding to acknowledge more food restrictions and embrace diversity.
 One of the effects of this is the much-needed increase in vegan restaurants in Tokyo.
 We’ve curated this list of the 10 Best Vegan Restaurants in Tokyo to make finding your next meal a little bit easier.